Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/spatial algorithms zoo.md

 ## Measuring spatial correlation between two genes <a name="correlation2"></a>

 When two or more genes are spatially correlated it can be of high biological interest.
-These genes might regulate each other, or they could be jointly regulated by some latent variable.
+These genes might regulate each other via cell-cell communication, or they could be jointly regulated by some latent variable in the microenvironment.

 Methods for measuring spatial correlation between genes include:
 - Lee's L: another spatial statistics classic.